 The Dravidian family of languages is a fascinating one.
-It’s mostly prevalent in southern, central, and eastern India along with Sri Lanka and a few other countries.
+It’s most prevalent in southern, central, and eastern India, along with Sri Lanka and a few other countries.
 They include languages like Tamil, Telugu, Kannada, and Malayalam.
-We’ll be honest.
-These are not easy languages to learn on mobile devices.
-There aren’t a ton of apps available and those that are usually give you phrases and words to learn.
+We’ll be honest, these are not easy languages to learn on mobile devices.
+There aren’t many apps with these languages and those that do have them usually give you phrases and words to learn.
 We highly recommend finding a real speaker to tutor you and only use the apps as supplemental study aids.
+To our knowledge, there are few apps that can teach you from beginning to advanced with these.
 Here are the best apps we could find!

 Price: Free / Varies (usually around $2.99)